NEASQC/FinancialApplications/README.md

 1. **compare_ae_probability**: This package enables easy configuration of different amplitude estimation algorithms and their application to a simple amplitude estimation problem (this is getting the probability of a fixed state when a probability density array is loaded into a quantum circuit).
 2. **q_ae_price**: This package simplifies the configuration of price estimation problems for different financial derivatives (call and put options, and futures) and solves them using various configurations of quantum amplitude estimation algorithms.
-3. **qml4var**: This package allows to the user trains **PQC** that can be used of surrogate models of time consuming financial distribution functions.
+3. **qml4var**: This package allows to the user trains **PQC** that can be used as surrogate models of time consuming financial distribution functions.

 ## Acknowledgements